|(a) Issuance. An evidence of registration or certificate

 (B) The provisions in subsection (b) of this section

-investment adviser representative from its employ.
-Upon receipt of
+agent from its employ.
+Upon receipt of such notification, the Commissioner

-Investment advisers must file a Form U-5, Uniform Termination Notice
+file a Form U-5, Uniform Termination Notice for Securities Industry

-for Securities Industry Registration, through the IARD to comply with
+Registration, through the CRD to comply with this subsection.

 (1) Procedures for renewing expired and unexpired registrations